 Instructional Materials & How-Tos

 To be able to include all students in the learning process and be engaged the teacher must work on their strengths.
 If a student is struggling in reading you are not going to give them an assignment where they need to research information.
 If a student is not able to produce a complete sentence they would not be responsible for writing an essay.
-Creating lessons for students that also build their confidence is a great way to
+Creating lessons for students that also build their confidence is a great way to change negative attitudes about school, build trust and improve teacher-student relationships.

 Step 1-Identify 4 or 5 areas where the students in the class best express themselves.
 Examples I include are readers, writers, speakers, artists.
 Readers would do the research.
 The writers or script writers, letter writers or paper writers.
 The speakers present or explain, the ones that don't might being in the spot light.
-The artists would be responsible for the visuals, posters, technical visual aids, etc
+The artists would be responsible for the visuals, posters, technical visual aids, etc.

 Step 2- Set a time limit.
 No matter how engaging the work is the students minds will begin to wander.
 The age group you are working with depends on how long your expectation is for them to work.
 For Kindergarten I wouldn't exceed 30 minutes.
 For elementary students no more than 45 minutes, middle school about 50 minutes and high school no more than an hour.